 What are the qualifications to take Wood Badge?

-Wood Badge is a leadership course that is open to all registered Scout leaders.
-You will find leaders from Cub Scouts, Boy Scouts, Varsity, and Venture programs, as well as the District and Council levels.
+Wood Badge is a leadership course open to all registered Scout leaders.
+You will find participating leaders from Cub Scouts, Scouts BSA, and Venturing programs, as well people from the District and Council levels.
+The qualifications are:

-- Be a registered adult member of the Boy Scouts of America
+- A registered adult member of the Boy Scouts of America

-- Be capable of functioning safely in an outdoor environment
+- Capable of functioning safely in an outdoor environment

 What are the facilities?

-The course will be held at Camp Daniel Marshall and Knox Scout Reservation.
-To help keep you in the Scouting spirit, you’ll be sleeping in the finest accommodations, i.e. the great outdoors.
+The course will be held at Camp Robert E. Knox.
+To help keep you in the Scouting spirit, you’ll be sleeping in the finest accommodations, i.e. the great outdoors!

 What do I wear?